 Budget, it’s not a four-letter word, but to some people, it may as well be.
-We work hard gathering the expected and unexpected costs of running a business, add in potential income, and create a budget.
+You work hard and spend hours gathering the expected and unexpected costs of running a business, then add in potential income, and finally create a budget.
 Then only to struggle (and most often fail) to adhere to it.

 When we narrow it down, there are three main reasons budgets can be difficult to follow;